 The focus will be on getting you back into good health and helping you to stay well in the future.

-This is where you start.
+A nutritional consultation This is where you start.
 A nutritional consultation involves building a detailed picture of your lifestyle, eating habits and medical history, and any concerns you have about your health.
 If appropriate, we can also carry out tests to check for vitamin and mineral deficiencies as well as tests for Candida, leaky gut and adrenal stress.
 If you are currently under the care of a Doctor, such as a gynaecologist or cardiovascular specialist, your personal diagnosis or treatment will be taken into consideration.